sambs/angular-sb-measure-text/Readme.md

 Measure Text
 ============

-Currently only measures width. jQuery is required as jqLite elements don't have size methods.
+jQuery is required as jqLite elements don't have size methods.

 Usage
 -----